Cubelaster/NginXProject/README.md

-OpenSSL binaries are no longer supported by OpenSSL, so you have to download it from another source https://code.google.com/archive/p/openssl-for-windows/downloads - try this one
+OpenSSL binaries are no longer supported by OpenSSL, so you have to download it from another source https://code.google.com/archive/p/openssl-for-windows/downloads - try this one Once "installed" use cmd to fire it up using openssl command